oren/multi-sites/readme.md

 * Flexible - each project might require different architecture/framework.
 * Velocity - since each project can be deployed separately, new features or bug fixes hit production faster.
 * Team structure - clear boundaries between features can lead to more focused teams.
+* Scaling - sub-app that receives more traffic is scaled horizontally by adding more instances.
 * Innovation - big codebase makes it hard to experiment with new tools/technologies.

+## Deployment

+We have mainly 2 options:

+1. [Blue-green deployment](http://martinfowler.com/bliki/BlueGreenDeployment.html) - setup new hosts, deploy new code and point the load-balancer to those hosts.
+1. Rolling deployment - Disconnect host-1 from load balancer, deploy app(s), reconnect host-1 and repeat with all hosts.

 ## Try it